 The following research topics are available to REU students in this program:

-To foster our understanding of how the precise application of mechanical force influences reactions, in this theme, students will investigate reactions on 2D nanomaterials, such as graphene and transition metal dichalcogenides, and explore force-inducted transitions in novel layered materials like indium bismuth (InBi), and layered lanthanides, such as neodymium iodine (NdOI).
+To foster our understanding of how the precise application of mechanical force influences reactions, in this theme, students will investigate reactions on 2D nanomaterials, such as graphene, transition metal dichalcogenides and MXenes, and explore force-inducted transitions in novel layered materials like indium bismuth (InBi), and layered lanthanides, such as neodymium iodine (NdOI).
 Detailed knowledge of the positions of the atoms, coupled with applying forces with techniques such as atomic force microscopy, allow us to study how applied forces influence, for example, radial and pericyclic additions on surfaces, or bond breaking and reforming on surfaces and between layers of 2D materials.
 Combined with density functional theory (DFT) and molecular dynamics (MD) simulations, a holistic picture of how force drives reactions on 2D interfaces is revealed, allowing students to gain experience in both experimental and theoretical aspects of mechanochemistry.

 Substitution and elimination reactions are the most common chemical transformations and have an important role in the fabrication of pharmaceuticals and advanced materials, however, solvent waste, poor-selectivity, and low-yields associated with these reaction result in a high-environmental cost.
 To explore how force can be used to increase yields; decrease solvent use; and alter selectivity, we will study nucleophilic reactions under applied force.
-We will combine experimental organic chemistry with reactor design and density-functional theory to study how force drives reactivity and selectivity in an effort to develop new rules that anticipate product distributions in these essential reactions.
+We will combine experimental organic chemistry with reactor design and density-functional theory to study how force drives reactivity and selectivity in an effort to develop new rules that anticipate product distributions in these essential reactions.>

 Conceptually, the principle of mechanochemistry is simple: applying forces on reactants to make them look like the desired product will enhance reaction rates, while forces that impede reactants from taking the form of the product retards reaction rates.
 Although conceptually straightforward, significant challenges remain to experimentally control how the application of macroscale force imparts forces at the atomic scale, and to further predict how these forces drive reactions computationally.
 This project advances the state-of-the-art of experimental and computational toolsets used to predict and drive mechanochemical reactions, including developing reactors with integrated force control, exploring the application of force in ab initio density functional theory, and atomic scale interfacial reactivity in molecular dynamics.
+Work will involve the development of new mechanochemical reactors and the introduction of new appraoches for in situ reaction monitoring.

-Participating Sites: TAMU, Univ. of Cincinnati, Vanderbilt (experimental); UC Merced(computational)
+Participating Sites: Univ. of Cincinnati and Vanderbilt (Experimental); UC Merced (Computational)

 A popular method to enable or dramatically increase mechanochemical reactions is to add a small amount of solvent to the reaction vessel during grinding.
 Despite the broad success of liquid assisted grinding (LAG), the fundamental mechanisms that drive the increase in reactivity is still unclear.
 Students working on this project will investigate specifically how coordinated solvents assist the mechanochemical reaction of metal salts, taking into account milling conditions and different degrees of solvent coordination.
 The outcome of this work will provide key insights into solvent selection to optimize liquid assisted grinding reactions.